Stratia/Zoom-Automated-Login/README.md

  - Run Zoom.py and wait untill alloted time.

- - Once your done be sure to run kill_process.py to ensure it doesn't run in the background
+ - Once your done be sure to run kill_process.py (In assets) to ensure it doesn't run in the background
 ```
 Note: Be sure to activate windows notifcations for script start popup (Optional)